MBB: Big 12 Championship Preview

-Keith Garnett enters his first season as the Men's Basketball athletic trainer at Texas Tech University for head coach Billy Gillispie.
+Keith Garnett enters his third season as the Men's Basketball athletic trainer at Texas Tech University and his first under head coach Tubby Smith.

 Garnett spent the previous three seasons with the Houston Rockets as Rehabilitation & Performance Coordinator/Assistant Athletic Trainer.
 He was responsible for daily treatment, care and rehabilitation of players, as well as assisting Senior Vice President of Basketball Operations / Head Athletic Trainer Keith Jones.